 This, no doubt, is one of the most stunning hiking trails out there and it offers you so much!
-It is demanding indeed, but it will reward you with plenty of jaw-dropping views of the turquoise waters deep below and arguably the most iconic Swiss Alps mountain massif (Eiger, Mönch, Jungfrau) in the distance.
-On top of that, you’ll be stepping on an actual mountain ridgeline with steep drops on either side.
+It is very demanding, but will reward you with plenty of jaw-dropping views of the turquoise waters deep below and arguably the most iconic Swiss Alps mountain massif (Eiger, Mönch, Jungfrau) in the distance.
+On top of that, you’ll be stepping on an actual mountain ridge line with steep drops on either side.
 If the weather’s playing along, you’ll be in for a real treat.

 If you only have a short stay planned in Interlaken and are on a lookout for the best views and hiking experience, this is your go-to hike in the Jungfrau Region and beyond.